 The Royal Guard are an iconic part of Buckingham Palace and the Royal experience, but how much do you know about them?

-Five regiments of British Foot Guards have the privilege of protecting the Queen at her various castles and palaces: the Grenadier, Coldstream, Scots, Irish and Welsh Guards.
+Five regiments of British Foot Guards have the privilege of protecting the King at his various castles and palaces: the Grenadier, Coldstream, Scots, Irish and Welsh Guards.
 These are the soldiers who get to wear those imposing bearskin hats.

 With their typical love of understatement, the British Army actually refers to these huge hats as “caps.”
 They were first worn by British soldiers in 1815, following the defeat of Napoleon’s forces at the Battle of Waterloo.
 The 18-inch-high bearskins made the French grenadiers seem taller, more intimidating.
 To commemorate their victory, the British adopted similar hats for the soldiers who guard royal residences.

 Watch the changing of the Royal Guard at Buckingham Palace here:

 The bearskin cap